otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 12 - State Management and Tailwind CSS.md

-# Module 11: State Management and Tailwind CSS
+# Module 12: State Management and Tailwind CSS

+**Note:** The following notes were co-written with AI help structure topics and explain complex terms clearly.

 ## 1. The problem with `useState` alone